geekbot-com/geekbot-mcp/README.md

 - `participants`: List of users participating in the standup.
 - `owner_id`: ID of the standup owner.

+- `list_polls`

+**Purpose:** Lists all the polls accessible via your API key.
+Useful for getting an overview or finding a specific poll ID.

+**Example Prompt:** "Hey, can you list my Geekbot polls?"

+**Data Fields Returned:**

+- `id`: Unique poll identifier.
+- `name`: Name of the poll.
+- `time`: Scheduled time for the poll.
+- `timezone`: Timezone for the scheduled time.
+- `questions`: List of questions asked in the poll.
+- `participants`: List of users participating in the poll.
+- `creator`: The poll creator.

 - `fetch_reports`

 **Purpose:** Retrieves specific standup reports.
 You can filter by standup, user, and date range.